 Oakley's Radar Pace smart sports sunglasses, built in collaboration with Intel, are now available from Oakley Stores and Sunglass Hut locations across Europe, the US and Australia.

 So what's so exciting?
-The Radar Pace sunglasses cost $449 and will go on sale in the US (and other unspecified countries) on 1 October.
-Built into the frames are a pair of removable earphones, built into the frames.
+The Pace, which cost $449, include a pair of removable earphones, built into the frames.
 These include three microphones and a host of sensors - an accelerometer, gyroscope, barometer and humidity and proximity sensors.
 We don't know what exact Intel chip is being used, we assume it's Curie.